2008 Cork Junior A Football Championship

 The 2008 Cork Junior A Football Championship was the 110th staging of the Cork Junior A Football Championship since its establishment by Cork County Board in 1895.
+The competition ran from 20 September to 19 October 2008.

 The final was played on 19 October 2008 at Páirc Uí Rinn in Cork, between Éire Óg and Ballygarvan, in what was their first ever meeting in the final. Éire Óg won the match by 1–08 to 1–05 to claim their first ever championship title.